+- Architectural drafter

 - Assistant construction superintendent

 - Construction inspector

-- Quality control technician
+- Construction supervisor

 - Estimator

 - Land planning technician

-- Architectural drafter

 - Materials sales engineer

+- · Quality control technician

 - Specifications writer trainee

 - Structural engineering technician

-- Construction supervisor

 Although this program is a two-year occupational program designed to prepare students for employment, four-year colleges and universities may accept much of this curriculum in transfer.
 Construction management students who wish to pursue the 3+1 transfer program to Eastern Michigan University are advised to meet with a program faculty member for alternate course selections before registering for classes.